ulixee/hero/docs/basic-client/hero.md

 #### **Returns**: `Promise<Tab>`

-Refer to the [Interactions page](./interactions.md) for details on how to construct an interaction.

 ### hero.setSnippet _(key, value)_ {#setSnippet}

 Stores a JSON-able value in the session database that can be retrieved later with [HeroReplay](./hero-replay.md).